Ursoid/billfred3/README.rst

 Billfred
 ========

-A jabber bot written with python 3.
+A pretty simple jabber bot written with python 3.
 Uses `Slixmpp`_.
+It can display link titles, check RSS/Atom feeds, query wikipedia and do other simple tasks.

 Install
 =======

-Libxml is required to compile *lxml* dependency.

 Installation with virtualenv and pip::